-As the most challenging issue faced by the humanity, global warming has potential to substantially change not only environment but also society and economy at the global level.
+As the most challenging issue faced by humanity, global warming has the potential to substantially change not only the environment, but also society and economy at the global level.

 The risks are substantial.
-As a global business, we already feel impacts in various aspects of our business: our relationship with stakeholders such as Governments, investors, employees and customers; manufacturing, R&D, brand, marketing etc.
+As a global business, we already feel impacts in various aspects of our business: our relationship with stakeholders such as governments, investors, employees, and customers, and in our functions, such as manufacturing, research and development, branding, and marketing.

-We also recognize profound opportunities brought by the global low carbon transition.
-A growing demand for low carbon solutions in transportation and construction, the hardware required for renewables, the use of CO2 as a feedstock - all of these represent substantial business opportunities.
+We also recognize the profound opportunities brought by the global low carbon transition.
+A growing demand for low carbon solutions in transportation and construction, the hardware required for renewables, the use of CO_2 as a feedstock - all of these represent substantial business opportunities.